ProfBird/AndroidAppExamples-Java/README.md

 # CIS399AndroidDemos
 Demos of Android apps for CIS 399 at the University of Oregon.
-Apps were created using Android Studio.
+Apps were written in Java using Android Studio.

 Note: All these apps are in one repository, so you will need to download or clone the whole repository even if you